 Everyone who takes part in Pintar Rapido is automatically entered into the Pintar Prize.

-The judging will take place the morning of the Pintar Rapido exhibition on Sunday July 30.
+The judging will take place the morning of the Pintar Rapido exhibition on Sunday June23.
 The winners will be announced at 12 noon.
 The judges will be awarding artists who they believe have best captured the spirit of city in their picture.